The publisher is the organization primarily responsible for producing the source or making it available to the public. (p. 164)

 Omit business words when you give publishers' names in the list of works cited, including Company (Co.), Corporation (Corp.), Incorporated (Inc.), Limited (Ltd.), etc.

-In the names of academic presses, replace University Press with UP (or, if the words are separated by other words or appear alone, replace them with U and P: "U of Chicago P").
+In the names of academic presses, replace University Press with UP (or, if the words are separated by other words or appear alone, replace them with and P: "U of Chicago P").

 In all other cases, write publishers' names in full. (p.
 172)